wix/stylable/_docs/references/namespace.md

 ## Manual Namespace

-When you develop your application, you might want to hint **Stylable** with better readable name to help scope your stylesheet.

-Use `@namespace` to provide better display name:
+When you develop your application in **Stylable**, you can manually namespace classes so you can more easily identify them when they are displayed in the CSS output.
+You do this in your **Stylable** stylesheet by adding the syntax `@namespace` to provide better display names to your classes.

 CSS API
 ```css